carolineschnapp/currencies/README.md

 ## Description

-jquery.currencies.js expands the currencies.js library provided by Shopify and has be used in conjunction with it.
+jquery.currencies.js expands the currencies.js library provided by Shopify and has to be used in conjunction with it.

 While currencies.js allows you to convert a money amount from one currency to another, jquery.currencies.js provides a function that converts all money amounts on a web page and shows a _formatted_ result, with currency symbol and descriptor.